Health Informatics Research

 Current Research Interests and Affiliations

 IHPME faculty associated with the Centre for Global eHealth Innovation engage in collaborative, trans-disciplinary efforts to ensure that people, regardless of who or where they are, are able to access the information and services they need to maintain the highest levels of health.
-Emily Seto, Academic Director of MHI and Health Informatics Research Lead, bridges multiple consumer eHealth projects between the Institute and the Centre.
+Emily Seto, Academic & HSR Faculty Lead – Health Informatics Research, bridges multiple consumer eHealth projects between the Institute and the Centre.

 eHealth at IHPME includes partnership work with Cancer Care Ontario, where Omid Shabestari works to make local and relevant data-driven information available at the point of care, to enable clinicians to make individualized and informed decisions.

 The Master of Health Informatics program is affiliated with the Faculty of Information (iSchool) at UofT, cross-collaborating amongst instructors and students in the approach to communication complexities inherent to the field.